The Importance of Typography

 Typography is like the meta brand.
 After color, typography is the second most crucial aspect of a brand —it is the main component of creating verbal language to communicate with your audience and a powerful non-verbal messenger.

 It sounds contradictory, but the fact is that the shapes and stylization of your typography say a lot about the tone, atmosphere, and emotions present in your brand.
-Typography should be chosen strategically, considering not just readability but also thinking, "what else is my typography saying by itself"?
+Typography should be chosen strategically, considering not just readability but also thinking, "What else is my typography saying by itself"?

 How you use typography and layout is an art form in itself.
 Many often forget how important typography is in relaying your message and, what's more, how it paints a picture of your brand's overall personality and aesthetic.